Email Deliverability: Making Sure Your Emails Reach the Inbox

 What is Email Deliverability?

 Deliverability is the measure of how successfully your emails reach recipients' inboxes (not spam folders).
-It's affected by three main factors:
+It rests on four main factors, each covered in this guide:

 Authentication